Dopetwist/QR-code-generator/README.md

 ## Future Plans

 Build the User Interface with an Input field to enable users type in a URL to generate it's Barcode.
+Implement other necessary functionalities.